corticalstack/corticalstack.github.io/_posts/2020-04-13-inspyred-python-package.md

 ````

-The custom wrapper class is shown below, and is common for all Inspyred algorithms I want to include in HOP, allowing for
+The custom wrapper class is shown below, and is common for all Inspyred algorithms I want to include in HOP.
+This allows
-very rapid integration and expansion of the low-level heuristic pool of available metaheuristics.
+for very rapid integration and expansion of the low-level heuristic pool of available metaheuristics.
 ````python
 import copy